Guide to Community Forms

 The next thing you should do is go back to the main menu of the form editor and open the “Preset donation amounts” tab.
 Here you can choose what contribution buttons appear on your form!
 Presetting contribution amounts will make it easy for your donors to quickly choose an amount, as you can see below.

-Donors will always have the option to type in their own amount, but it’s a good idea to make sure that the amounts that appear on the form are in line with the type of people you’re targeting.
+Donors will always have the option to type in their own amount, but it’s a good idea to make sure the amounts that appear on the form make sense for the people you’ll be sending this form to.

 Next, go to the "Recurring settings" tab of the form editor.
 Your community form will automatically be set up to accept unlimited monthly recurring donations.
-Your form will also automatically be set up to ask your supporters to make their contribution recurring if they give less than $101.
+Your form will also automatically be set up to ask donors to make their contribution recurring if they give less than $101.

 You can change these settings in this tab.
 Here are all of the recurring options: